MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_cmd_correct.rst

 	**vkick**
 	 The predicted local vertical kick at the :math:`s`-position after correction.
 	**shared**
-	 A *log* indicating if the element is shared with another sequence.
+	 A *logical* indicating if the element is shared with another sequence.
 	**eidx**
 	 The index of the element in the sequence.